haukex/raspinotes/BaseInstall.md

 				PermitRootLogin no
 				PasswordAuthentication no

+		4. If you need to set up `cron` jobs before boot, like those described in the corresponding section below, that is possible as follows.
+		   *Note* that the format of the crontab file *must* be valid;
+		   after booting the RPi, always use `crontab -e` to edit the crontab.

+				cd /path/to/rootfs
+				sudo vi var/spool/cron/crontabs/pi
+				# edit the file as necessary
+				sudo chmod -v 600 var/spool/cron/crontabs/pi
+				sudo chown -v `stat -c %u home/pi`:`stat -c %g var/spool/cron/crontabs` var/spool/cron/crontabs/pi

 	3. *Optional Procedure:* Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition.